UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do TXU and Direct Energy require a deposit?

-Yes, both companies typically require a credit check and may ask for a deposit if your credit score does not meet their threshold.
-However, state rules and provider policies may allow you to avoid a deposit in certain situations — for example, if you can show a strong payment history, qualify as low-income, or provide documentation as a victim of family violence.
-Check each provider’s current deposit policy and any Texas PUC rules that apply.
+Yes, both companies typically require a credit check for their traditional post-paid plans and may ask for a deposit if your credit score does not meet their threshold.
+However, Direct Energy offers a way around this through their prepaid Power-To-Go plan, which requires no deposit.
+Additionally, state rules may allow you to avoid a deposit if you can show a strong payment history, qualify as low-income, or provide documentation as a victim of family violence.

 Who owns TXU and Direct Energy?